decentraland/standards/standards/react-redux.md

 This directory contains all the React components.

 Each component has it's own directory, with a component file, a styles file, and its typings and tests.
-It ALWAYS has an `index.js` that exports the component.
-A component may also have a `.container.js` file which basically consist of the `mapState` and `mapDispatch` functions, and returns the connected HOC.
+It ALWAYS has an `index.ts` that exports the component.
+A component may also have a `.container.ts` file which basically consist of the `mapState` and `mapDispatch` functions, and returns the connected HOC.

 A component can have child components or subcomponents (components that are only used by or relevant to their parent component).
 These will follow the same structure as their parent.